spance/suft/README.md

 2. Detecting channel capacity

-   to do or NOT ?
+   To do or NOT ?

 3. Test

-   need a lot of testing under real-world scene.
+   Needs a lot of testing under real-world scenes.
 Welcome to share your test results.